 Instead, what are mostly offered for sale as reproductions of 30 are actually copies of page 22 cut from the Foster booklet.

 Regrettably, the booklet was inexpensively and inexactly machine-printed on semi-gloss paper, and its illustration colors are not true to the original.

-The booklet illustration has an overall yellow tinge, and the original background is beige at the top and not yellow.
+The booklet illustration has an overall yellow tinge, and the original background is a warm tan at the top and not yellow.

 Both reproduction versions are of similar size (listed as 9" x 12"); therefore they are significantly smaller than the original woodblock print (listed as 13" x 18").